vdgiapp/mSelection/README.md

 ![Image](https://i.imgur.com/qR4qREp.png)

 ## Include
-Include UmSelection in gamemode easily using it:
+Include UmSelection in your gamemode and easily using it:

 ```pawn
 #include <UmSelection>